Application and Recruitment

-> Yes.
-We welcome non-Australian citizens currently living in Australia or New Zealand to apply for an assignment with Palms.
-Applicants living in other countries may apply but be aware that all applicants must be able to fund their travel to our pre-departure Orientation Course in Sydney.
-Further, Palms cannot guarantee visas for non-Australian applicants.
+Yes.
+However, applicants living outside Australia must be aware that all applicants must fund their travel to our pre-departure Orientation Course in Sydney.
+Further, Palms does not sponsor visas to attend this course.
 For this reason, individuals living overseas may wish to consider international agencies in their home country.

-> What is Palms’ recruitment process?
+What is Palms’ recruitment process?

 We want to ensure we are providing the best possible candidate for our partners.
 We also want to ensure program participants are prepared and committed for the challenges of living and working away from home for up to two years.
 For these reasons, our recruitment process can take anywhere from a few weeks to a few months.
 Successful applicants must complete:

 - An enquiry briefly outlining skills and expertise through our ‘Enquire about an Assignment Abroad’ form (available right and on all current opportunity posts)